Code-Institute-Submissions/letter-bee/README.md

 ### :books: User Stories
 ---
-* :woman: As a parent, I want:
+* :woman: **Parent**
-    * an educational game so that my child can play to learn and practise the letters of the alphabet.
+    * As a user I want an educational game so that my child can play to learn and practise the letters of the alphabet.
-    * customisable levels of difficulty to allow my child to use the game at each stage of development.
+    * As a user I want customisable levels of difficulty to allow my child to use the game at each stage of development.
-    * the option to turn any sound off!
+    * As a user I want the option to turn any sound off!

-* :woman_teacher: As an educational professional, I want:
+* :woman_teacher: **Educational Professional**
-    * a game that gives constructive feedback so that the child is continually motivated to learn.
+    * As a user I want a game that gives constructive feedback so that the child is continually motivated to learn.

-* :child: As a small child, I want:
+* :child: **Small Child**
-    * something fun and interactive that shows me images that I will easily recognise so that I can relate the game to my experience of every day life.
+    * As a user I want something fun and interactive that shows me images that I will easily recognise so that I can relate the game to my experience of every day life.

 ### :game_die: Strategy Plane
 ---